ritik8004/drupal_assignment/tests/jenkins/Readme.md

 ## Opening Jenkins on browser
 Run `make open` or open the browser on `http://127.0.0.1:8080/`

+## Viewing the execution on Browser
+- Open Finder and click menu Go -> Connect to server
+- Comment out these two lines from `behat.yml`
+  - "--headless"
+  - "--disable-gpu"
+- Enter address `vnc://127.0.0.1:5901`
+- Run the jobs and observe the browser

 ## Technical information

 ### Pipelines syntax